Day(s)

 38th Annual Student Conference

-We are excited to invite students from all research stages and early career researchers to share their research.
-Presentations will include oral presentations, poster presentations, and 3-minute higlight talks.
+We are excited to invite students from all research stages and early-career researchers to share their research.
+Presentations will include oral presentations, poster presentations, and 3-minute highlight talks.

-The CRRC student conference also consists of a Keynote, a Panel session, a field training workshop, and a social event.
+The CRRC student conference also consists of a Keynote, an art workshop, a drone demonstration workshop, and a social event.

 Icebreaker Venue: 28 January, 2026